 WellPoint actively considers acquisition opportunities on a regular basis.
-In November 2001, WellPoint entered into a merger agreement with CareFirst, Inc., which agreement was amended in January 2003.
-CareFirst has the exclusive right to use the Blue Cross and Blue Shield name and mark in Maryland, Delaware and the District of Columbia.
-Under the amended merger agreement, CareFirst would have become a subsidiary of WellPoint.
-As a result of legislation passed in Maryland in 2002 and 2003, WellPoint does not expect that it will complete this transaction.
-Except with respect to Cobalt and CareFirst, WellPoint currently has no existing agreements or commitments with respect to any material acquisition.
+Except with respect to Cobalt, WellPoint currently has no existing agreements or commitments with respect to any material acquisition.
 WellPoint may not be able to identify any future acquisition candidates or enter into agreements to acquire any additional businesses.
 Any future acquisitions may require significant additional capital resources, and WellPoint may not have access to adequate capital resources to effect any future acquisition.